airjoshb/go-to-step-one/site/content/update/ostomy-awareness-day-5k-2022.md

 October 1st is Ostomy Awareness Day and I am running a virtual 5k to raise money for awareness and research.
 Please support me or better yet, sign up to run with me!

 Support my run: https://runsignup.com/airjoshb

-This is a virtual event, so I created a team you can join here: https://runsignup.com/Race/22873/Donate/zDMG4lMlREcppP5x
+This is a virtual event, so you can run from anywhere on my team! https://runsignup.com/Race/22873/Donate/zDMG4lMlREcppP5x

 If you're in Monterey, come join me on the 5k in person!